liclac/liclac.eu/content/bee-movie.md

 Don't be too long.

-l just can't believe the loveliness
+I just can't believe the loveliness
 of loving you

-l just can't believe it's true
+I just can't believe it's true

-l just can't believe the wonder
+I just can't believe the wonder
 of this feeling, too

-l just can't believe it's true
+I just can't believe it's true

 Watch this!